konnomiya/ServerlessChatRoom/README.md

             return connectionInfo;
         }
 ```
-when user inputs message and the specific user name, then clicked **DM**, this will invoke the echo function on the client side
+When user inputs message and the specific user name, then clicks **DM**, this will invoke the echo function on the client side
 ```javascript
                     document.getElementById('senduser').addEventListener('click', function (event) {
                     // call the echo method on the hub.